 Data availability

-The data that support the findings of this study, along with all methods, materials, and analysis scripts, are available in public repositories described on the Open Science Framework page for this research at osf.io/3navm.
+Our data along with all methods, materials, and analysis scripts, are available in public repositories described on the Open Science Framework page for this research at osf.io/3navm.

 Results

 Acoustic similarity increased over generations of repetition

 Imitations of environmental sounds became more stable over the course of being repeated as revealed by increasing acoustic similarity along individual transmission chains.
 Acoustic similarity ratings were fit with a linear mixed-effects model predicting similarity from generation with random effects (intercepts and slopes) for raters and for seed sounds nested within categories.
 Imitations from later generations were rated as sounding more similar to one another than imitations from earlier generations, b = 0.10 (SE = 0.03), t(11.9) = 3.03, p = 0.011 (Fig. 2).
 This result suggests that imitations became more stable (i.e., easier to imitate with high fidelity) with each generation of repetition.